dpukhkaiev/BRISE2/main-node/Resources/README.md

 - `SelectionAlgorithm` - describes the way of search space (all possible configuration) exploration.
     - `SelectionType` - `string`.
 An exploration algorithm specification.
 Currently only `SobolSequence` available.
     - `NumberOfInitialConfigurations` - `int`.
 The number of configurations that will be tested before making any attempts to build prediction model.
-    - `Step` - `int`.
-The number of configurations that will be tested simultaneously.

 - `TaskConfiguration` - this section describes general configuration for Worker Service and your system during testing.
     - `TaskName` - `string`.
 The Worker nodes are able to run different experiments/tasks.
 This value identifies needed.